Modapto/Predictive-Maintenance/threshold-based_maintenance/README.md

 ## Service description

 The threshold-based maintenance triggering service is designed to monitor the health status of SEW production modules every *n* days and give inspection and replacement suggestions for the sub elements that compose a certain module (for more contextual details please refer to Deliverable 5.2).
-For further versions, this service could be automated to run periodically and provide maintenance recommendations when needed.
-In the current version, the service is launched manually by the maintenance manager every n days to retrieve maintenance suggestions.
+This service is triggered automatically and externally by another component of MODAPTO.

 ## Inputs